massykezzoul/ycs/Readme.md

     cd ycs/
 ```

-5- Write your API key in file named `api.key` in the `src/` directory by running this command or other way
+5- (Optional) Write your API key in file named `api.key` in the `src/` directory by running this command or other way

 ```
     touch src/api.key